This page provides specific information about the registration examination for dietitians and registration examination

-The Commission on Dietetic Registration administers valid, reliable, and rigorous credentialing processes to protect the public and meet the needs of CDR credentialed practitioners, employers and consumers.
+The Commission on Dietetic Registration (CDR) administers valid, reliable, and rigorous credentialing processes to protect the public and meet the needs of CDR credentialed practitioners, employers, and consumers.

 Nutrition and dietetics credentialing protects and improves the health of the public and supports practitioner competence, lifelong learning and career advancement.
 CDR credentialed practitioners are recognized and respected as the food and nutrition leaders.

-The Commission on Dietetic Registration (CDR) has sole and independent authority in all matters pertaining to certification, including but not limited to standard setting, establishment of fees, finances and administration.
+CDR has sole and independent authority in all matters pertaining to certification, including but not limited to standard setting, establishment of fees, finances, and administration.

 How to Schedule Your Credentialing Examination